- Product Portfolio

 - Stay Connected

-Register to learn about the inclusion of DDGS and effects on swine and poultry performance, click here.
+Watch on-demand now to learn about the inclusion of DDGS and effects on swine and poultry performance, click here.

 Feed costs represent the greatest expense associated with swine or poultry production.
 Utilizing less expensive ingredients during diet formulation, such as DDGS, reduces costs and at the same time, maintains animal performance.
 However, the process for ethanol production continues to evolve as ethanol producers become more efficient, changing nutritional characteristics of DDGS.
 As a result, strategies for DDGS inclusion in monogastric diet formulation need to also adapt.
 This webinar will discuss practical approaches for including DDGS in both swine and poultry diet formulations as well as provide insights into how DDGS can provide an economical alternative to other higher priced ingredients.